verrazzano/docs/content/en/docs/setup/install/installation.md

 Installation

 Installing Verrazzano on OCI DNS requires some configuration settings to create DNS records.
-The [install-oci.yaml](https://github.com/verrazzano/verrazzano/blob/master/operator/config/samples/install-oci.yaml) file provides a template of a Verrazzano custom resource for an OCI DNS installation.
-Edit this custom resource and provide values for the following configuration settings:
+Edit the Verrazzano custom resource and provide values for the following configuration settings:

 * `spec.environmentName`
 * `spec.certificate.acme.emailAddress`